Ceiling lamp by Banci in Florence made of wrought and perforated iron

 Description

 Eight Lights Fern Leaves ceiling lamp by Banci in Florence, made of wrought and perforated iron, finished in shades of green with polished brass elements.
-Beneath the leaves, there are 8 E14 (small Edison screw) fittings with a maximum power of 320 Watts.
+Beneath the leaves, there are 8 E14 (small Edison screw) sockets with a maximum power of 320 Watts.
 In good technical condition.
 Circa 1980.

 Stylish antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts for high-quality vintage items that possess a distinct character and soul.
+Currently, there is a growing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but a few are particularly prominent.
-Eclectic furniture refers to the 19th century, during which the Biedermeier style was dominant.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Many styles characterize antique furniture, but we can highlight a few of the most important.
+Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture dates from the late 18th to early 19th century.
-It originated during Napoleon’s reign, characterized by strong references to Roman and Greek ornamentation.
+It originated during Napoleon’s reign, characterized by strong references to Roman and Greek decorative motifs.

 Attributes / Details